C$ 349 Find Cheap Flights from Australia to Canada

 • There are some direct flights from Australia to main airports in Canada, although, flights that stopover at other destinations are usually more affordable.
 As a direct flight from major cities in Australia will take roughly 20h, many travellers may prefer a stopover flight.

-Reviews of the top 5 airlines serving from Australia to Canada
+Reviews of the top 5 airlines flying from Australia to Canada

 Need help choosing which airline to fly with from Australia to Canada?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.